5 Dental Procedures to Repair Your Cracked or Broken Tooth

 2. Dental Veneers

-Dental veneers are thin shell-like restorations made of porcelain or composite resin.
-The dentist takes impressions, and custom-made veneers are made to fit over the front surface.
+Dental veneers are thin, shell-like restorations made of porcelain or composite resin.
+The dentist takes impressions, and custom-made veneers are made to fit over the front surface of the damaged teeth.

 Benefits of Dental Veneers

-• Durability: Veneer is a very durable option for repairing cracked teeth.
-With proper care, it can last 10 – 15 years or more.
+• Veneer is a very durable option for repairing cracked teeth.
+With proper care, it can last 10-15 years or more.

-• Looks natural: They look like natural teeth with similar light-reflecting properties.
+• They look like natural teeth with similar light-reflecting properties.

-• Stain-resistant: Porcelain veneers are known to be stain-resistant.
+• Porcelain veneers are known to be stain-resistant.

 • Dental veneers are recommended for cracked teeth where traditional bonding is inadequate for effective repair.